patriciocostilla/pe-parse-v2/README.md

 # pe-parse-v2

-This a 32-bit Portable Executable parser project written in C
+This is a 32-bit Portable Executable parser project written in C

 ## How to use